MananDhiman/Code-Snippets/kotlin/OOPS.md

 # Class and Objects

-* By default final (no inheritance) unless marked open
+- By default final (no inheritance) unless marked open
-* No static methods
+- No static methods

 ## Visibility modifiers

-* Public (default) = Visible everywhere
+- Public (default) = Visible everywhere
-* Private =  inside same file containing declaration
+- Private = inside same file containing declaration
-* Protected = Same as private but visible to subclasses
+- Protected = Same as private but visible to subclasses
-* Internal = visible in same module, set of files compiled together an outer class does not see private members of its inner classes
+- Internal = visible in same module, set of files compiled together an outer class does not see private members of its inner classes

 `const val PI = 3.14 // static final. known before runtime` `val pi = 3.14 // final`

 ## Constructor

 - Ideally only one constructor
 - No logic in primary constructor or use Init Block
+- If constructor doesn't specify whether properties are mutable or immutable, parameters are merely constructor parameters instead of class properties.
+Can only pass to parent consctructor and not use in class

 ```kotlin
 //primary constructor